nexo-tech/nexo-tech.github.io/content/posts/microservices-for-startups.md

 At a fintech startup I worked with, a single Node.js monolith supported tens of thousands of users and millions in transaction volume before any serious talk of splitting arose.
 When we did extract a service, it was because of real scaling needs — not theoretical purity.

 The problem isn't the monolith.
-It's bad modularization *inside* the monolith.
+It's bad modularization _inside_ the monolith.

----

 ## Where Microservices Go Wrong (Especially Early On)